ontola/linked-delta/README.md

 It is NOT RECOMMENDED to use blank nodes in a delta repository.
 When the underlying triple's object refers to a blank node, the blank node SHOULD be included in the delta repository, unless the graph name IRI specifies otherwise.

-## Base vocabulary
+## Operators

 Currently four different graph name IRI's have been (not yet fully) defined as to how the triple data in that quad should be processed.
-You're free to extend and define other delta definitions.
+You're free to extend and define other operators.

 _Cursive text is non-normative._